-Lockdown party report delivered to Downing Street
+Sue Gray's initial No 10 party findings handed to Boris Johnson

 Speaking earlier, Mr Johnson refused to be drawn on whether Ms Gray's report would be a "whitewash", when answering questions.

-He added he sticks "absolutely to what I've said in the past" over reported lockdown breaches in No 10.
+BBC political editor Laura Kuenssberg said the Cabinet Office's reference to an "update" suggested Monday's report won't represent Ms Gray's full findings.

+She added that the prime minister is likely to be asked whether the full findings will be published at a later date.

-Ms Gray's report is crucial to Mr Johnson's premiership, which has been rocked by weeks of damaging headlines about No 10 parties.
+The report is crucial to Mr Johnson's premiership, which has been rocked by weeks of damaging headlines about No 10 parties.

 Many Conservative MPs have said they are waiting for its findings to decide whether to try to oust him from office.